NazarethMaria/CBWA-CA1/README.md

 # BugTracker
-Is an API designed to track projects, allowing us to insert users, that can insert issues, having a checking error implemented.
+Is an API designed to track projects, allowing us to insert users, that can insert issues and comments.

 ## Table of contents
 * [General information](#general-information)